python-platonic/platonic.tools/docs/decisions/001-timeout-vs-blocking.md

         ...  # do something
 ```

+An `ConstantTimeout` or `InfiniteTimeout` instance is going to be passed to constructor of the queue.

 ## Consequences

 We will easily iterate over a queue using the iterator protocol - this is both idiomatic and will support timeouts.

 I believe that, in most cases, when having created a queue, people will only care about blocking operations or about operations that timeout, not both at the same queue object.

+!!! info
+    The idea originated from a discussion with [Artem Malyshev](https://github.com/proofit404).
+Grazie mille!